ericet/auto-rarity/README.md

 # Auto Rarity
-A automate tool to help you managing your summoners
+An automate tool to help you managing your summoners

 ## Features:
 * Auto Adventure